ucsb-cs156/w24/lab/jpa02.md

   To redeploy, follow the steps here:
   * <https://ucsb-cs156.github.io/topics/dokku/deploying_an_app.html#deploying-an-app>

 Ok, so far, we haven't really done anything we couldn't have done with a static web page.
-But we have gotten a working Java web app running on Render, so it's start we can build on.
+But we have gotten a working Java web app running, so it's start we can build on.

 # Step 9: The test cases